Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `77` New Attack Action

 - This instructs the TeamType to use the TaskForce to approach and attack the target specified by the second parameter.
 These attack script actions are inherently self repeating.
-Target priority is affected by distance: Farther targets have more priority.
+Target priority is affected by distance: `Farther targets have more priority`.
 Look at the table below for the possible second parameter values and the Target Type associated.

 In `aimd.ini`:
 ```ini